alexanderhale/home-assistant/README.md

 1. Set up a new port forward on your router, which routes traffic to port `80` of your external IP address to port `80` of your computer's internal IP address.
 2. Install [Apache](https://httpd.apache.org/) on your computer.
 3. Run [certbot](https://certbot.eff.org/) in standalone mode to complete the HTTP-01 challenge.
-4. Transfer the generated certificate files (TODO names) to your tablet via ADB.
-5. Remove the port forward on your router.
+4. Remove the port forward on your router.

 #### Option 2 - Complete the DNS-01 Challenge
 See [this blog post](https://www.splitbrain.org/blog/2017-08/10-homeassistant_duckdns_letsencrypt) for instructions.